 Along the Oodnadatta Track

-'s largest lake), the biggest cattle station in the world (Anna Creek Station - owned by Kidman) and an ever-changing countryside that is both harsh and beautiful.
+'s largest salt lake, the biggest cattle station in the world (Anna Creek Station - owned by Kidman) and an ever-changing countryside that is both harsh and beautiful.

 Track conditions are generally good enough for a 2WD vehicle to travel the route, however a 4WD will be more comfortable over the potholes and better equipped if the weather changes as rain will make the track slippery and some sections are prone to sudden washaways.
-It is also impossible to visit Lake Eyre
+It is also impossible to visit Kati Thandi (Lake Eyre

-without an all-wheel drive vehicle with some sections being very sandy, particularly the Halligans Bay Track.
+) without an all-wheel drive vehicle with some sections being very sandy, particularly the Halligan Bay

 Creek, Peake, Neales, Macumba

 flooded for the first time in over 10 years in June 2000 and water could be seen from the shore.
-This brought an enormous influx of tourists to the region and so track conditions and facilities in the region were lifted to cope with the level of tourism.
+In March 2011, heavy local rain in the Stuart Creek and Warriner catchments filled Lake Eyre

 quickly evaporates under the scorching outback sun.